 - Rules of procedure

 Ask for your landlord’s permission if you sublet

 If you are a tenant, you must obtain authorisation from your landlord before subletting your property on Roomlala.
 Reassure your landlord that Roomlala has a trust centre to verify the identity of tenants, and each tenant is reviewed by other Roomlala members.
 On Roomlala, you can benefit from insurance against all damages up to €1,500,000, and you retain control by choosing your tenants yourself.

 Inform your neighbours

 Your neighbours may ask you for more details about the tenants who will be staying with you.
-Just as with your owner, don’t hesitate to reassure them.
+Just as with your landlord, don’t hesitate to reassure them.

 - For each of your ads, fill in the capacity (i.e. number of tenants you wish to host).
 You can only allow a certain number of tenants if you wish.

 - Specify your house rules to all tenants

 - Provide your tenants with one or more emergency numbers

 - Check the condition of, or purchase a smoke and carbon monoxide detector to comply with French Law.
 Check on the laws for your country/region